-- Helping residents and businesses to identify areas where they can take action, through support programmes such as our warm home service, Solar Together Sussex and LoCASE (green business).
+- Helping residents and businesses to identify areas where they can take action, through support programmes such as our warm home service, and Solar Together Sussex.

 Our climate emergency plan for 2023 to 2025 gives more details about these actions.

-Council emissions have reduced by nearly 70% since 2008.
+Council emissions have reduced by over 73% since 2008.
 This has been achieved by: